cktlco/crew-chief-autovoicepack/README.md

 Optional: To run multiple of containers at once to greatly speed up the process, see the instructions elsewhere on this page.

-Eventually, the script will create all ~10K audio files with the messages `All entries in audio_file_inventory.csv have been generated.` and `All radio check audio clips have been generated.`.
+Eventually, the script will create all ~10K audio files with the messages `All entries in phrase_inventory.csv have been generated.` and `All radio check audio clips have been generated.`.

 Once complete, you will now have a full voice pack in the `output` folder you mounted to your local machine.
 You can now add this voice pack to your CrewChief installation and enjoy a break from Jim!